 We are located on the north end of the building on the second floor.

+There is marked Visitor Parking on the east side of the building facing University Avenue and is available 8am–4pm.
 The Y Lot on the north end of the building becomes public parking at 4pm.
 Click here for a map of nearby parking.

 Priority Application Deadlines

 - Fall Exhibitions: July 31

 Priority is given to students within the Department of Art.
 Exhibitions that originate outside of the Department of Art may be considered, but will receive lower priority.
 See our Externally Originating Exhibition section under our Gallery Policies tab.

 Each exhibition slot is approximately three weeks.
 This will include installation and take down of the exhibition.
 Exact exhibition slot dates can be found on the Application.

 Each proposed exhibition must have a Department of Art Faculty Advisor who agrees in advance to mentor students and others through the exhibition process.
 By agreeing to be an advisor, they are signaling their faith in your abilities to stage a compelling exhibition.
 If you do not know any full-time faculty in the art department, it may be best to postpone applying for an exhibition until you know one well enough to ask them to be your advisor.
 Contact your potential advisor well in advance of the priority application deadline to discuss your plans and see if they will agree to advise you.

 You will be asked to upload 3–5 high-quality images of representative artwork.
 We understand that the work may not be completed yet, but upload works that are representative of art that may appear in the exhibition.
 EACH FILE MUST BE UNDER 500KB.

 In addition, you will need to submit a proposal between 100 and 400 words detailing your plans for the exhibition, proposed installation strategies, etc.